University Boulevard - Hillcrest Road [unlabeled]

 These aerial photos of the northern part of Dallas, Texas, east of Love field, west of White Rock Lake, and north of Beverly Drive were taken by Lloyd M. Long ca. 1940.
 Areas shown include Highland park and University Park.

-The photographs are housed in the Edwin J. Foscue Map Library.
+The photographs are part of the Foscue Map Collection.
 The library worked with regional historian George Cearley to identify important features in the photographs such as major roads, railways, and landmarks.
 A transparent overlay with locational markers was created for each photograph to label these features.
 In the digital collection, there are two versions of each image, labeled and unlabeled.
 Labeled images replicate the physical overlays created for the originals and correspond to a legend that appears in the Labeled Features metadata field below the image.

 About Lloyd M. Long